 More important to note is that Pier 7 could be the heart of an activated waterfront, with more uses and activities on Pier 6 in Brooklyn Bridge Park and publicly accessible maritime uses on Pier 8.

-Pier 7 (right) is currently used by a beer distributor.
+Pier 7 (right).
 The activation of Pier 7 could be complemented by adding more activities to Pier 6 (center) in Brooklyn Bridge Park and Pier 8 (far right) that will be devoted to maritime uses with public access.

 Before the construction of Brooklyn Bridge Park, we were asked to facilitate a community workshop to offer an alternative to the then-proposed design of Pier 6.
 The goal was to make the pier a more mixed-use destination.
 Today, this concept is a potential model for Pier 7.